-The Board is responsible for the timely presentation of balanced, clear and understandable annual and interim reports, price-sensitive annual end other disclosures required under the Listing Rules and other regulatory requirements.
+The Board is responsible for the timely presentation of balanced, clear and understandable annual and interim reports, price-sensitive announcements and other disclosures required under the Listing Rules and other regulatory requirements.

 The Directors acknowledge their responsibility for preparing the consolidated financial statements.
-In preparing the consolidated financial statements for the FY2019, the Directors have adopted suitable accounting policies which are pertinent to the Group's operations and relevant to the consolidated financial statements, made judgements and estimates that are prudent and reasonable, and have prepared the consolidated financial statements on a going concern basis.
-A statement by the Company's external auditor about their reporting responsibilities is set out on pages 61 to 67 of this annual report.
+In preparing the consolidated financial statements for the FY2020, the Directors have adopted suitable accounting policies which are pertinent to the Group's operations and relevant to the consolidated financial statements, made judgements and estimates that are prudent and reasonable, and have prepared the consolidated financial statements attements on a going concern basis.
+A statement by the Company's external auditor about their reporting responsibilities is set out on pages 52 to 58 of this annual report.